 Natural Childhood Development

-Magical thinking is a natural part of childhood development, starting when a child is between the ages of 2 to 5 years old.1 Children start to become aware of the supernatural, such as ghosts and spirits.
+Magical thinking is a natural part of childhood development, starting when a child is between the ages of two and five years old.1 Children start to become aware of the supernatural, such as ghosts and spirits.
 Through magical thinking, children express creativity and playfulness, both integral components in healthy development.
 As development continues, magical thinking will often lessen around the age of ten years old.1

 Religious & Cultural Beliefs

 Many people engage in rituals or traditions within their religious or cultural backgrounds.
-Research suggests that there can be an overlap between religious thinking and magical thinking.2 Within religious/cultural traditions, individuals feel highly connected to their practices and beliefs, which often provides a sense of comfort and peace.
+Research suggests that there can be an overlap between religious thinking and magical thinking.3 Within religious/cultural traditions, people feel highly connected to their practices and beliefs, which often provides a sense of comfort and peace.

 Engaging in rituals or traditions related to one’s religious or cultural background is common practice and seen across various religions and cultures.
-For example, individuals in the U.S. have likely heard of knocking on wood to prevent bad luck or avoiding the number ‘666’.
-On the other hand, in China, the number ‘4’ is known to be a number that brings bad luck and misfortune.3
+For example, people in the U.S. have likely heard of knocking on wood to prevent bad luck or avoiding the number ‘666.’
+On the other hand, in China, the number ‘4’ is known to be a number that brings bad luck and misfortune.4

 Mental Health Concerns